 Most often, an aura causes you to see strange things, like colored spots or flashing lights.
-It can be pretty scary, especially the first time it happens.
+It can be scary, especially the first time it happens.

 Migraines without auras are much more common than any other kind.
 You can get them as often as several times a week or as little as once a year.